 This should create the docker container with everything it needs to run Home Assistant with Zigbee and Z-Wave devices.

 /tty/USB1.
 To add it to Home Assistant, active the Zigbee component in your config.
 You'll need to specify a complete path to store the zigbee.db file - it will be automatically created but the directory it's in must exist.

 zha: usb_path: /dev/ttyUSB1 database_path: /config/zigbee.db

-After doing this and possibly a reboot of Home Assistant, you should see the
+After doing this and performing a reboot of Home Assistant, you should see the

-zha.remove under the "Services" todo: add icon menu.
+zha.remove under the "Services" menu and in the Settings page.
 Put your lights into pairing mode, and then click

 call service.
 They should flash to confirm the pairing.